Mohammad Delwar Hossain

 Mohammad Delwar Hossain (1 April 1945 – 23 September 1981) was a lieutenant colonel in the Bangladesh Army who had served as a sub-sector commander in sector 6 during the Bangladesh Liberation War.
-He was subsequently executed for his alleged involvement in the assassination of president Ziaur Rahman in 1981.
+He was subsequently executed for his alleged involvement in the assassination of President Ziaur Rahman in 1981.

 Career

-Mohammad Delwar Hossain was born on 1 April 1945 in Rajapur village of Barisal district.
-On 12 November 1967 he joined the Pakistan Army and was commissioned on 19 October 1969 in the Ordnance Corps.
+Mohammad Delwar Hossain was born on 1 April 1945 in Rajapur village of Barisal District.
+On 12 November 1967, he joined the Pakistan Army and was commissioned on 19 October 1969 in the Ordnance Corps.

 Bangladesh Liberation War

 When the Bangladesh Liberation War began, Captain Delwar was stationed in Rawalpindi, Pakistan.
-After a number of failed attempts, he escaped to Bangladesh on 13 August 1971 and was made the commander of the Moghulhat sub-sector, in sector 6.
+After a number of failed attempts, he escaped to Bangladesh on 13 August 1971 and was made the commander of the Moghulhat sub-sector of sector 6.

 He was awarded Bir Protik for his actions during the war.
 In 1980, Delwar completed his M.A. in history at Dhaka University.

 Assassination of Ziaur Rahman

 In his book Bangladesh: A Legacy of Blood, Anthony Mascarenhas claims that in September 1979, Delwar was visited by Lt.
 Colonel Matiur Rahman, who complained about the 'wrongdoings of the government and the BNP - high prices, social injustices and corruption'.

 On 29 May 1981, the conspirators gathered at Delwar's house to plan the assassination of Zia.
 At the time, Delwar was deputy director of the 24th Infantry Division's Ordnance Services.
 Furthermore, he was the ADOS of the 24th Infantry Division.

-After Zia was killed, and Major General Abul Manzoor's coup attempt failed, most of the conspirators went on the run.
+After Zia was killed and Major General Abul Manzoor's coup attempt failed, most of the conspirators went on the run.
 As Delwar's wife was close friends with Begum Manzoor (the wife of Abul Manzoor), she and her three daughters escaped alongside Begum Manzoor.
-In total, eleven officers, two women and seven children escaped using three jeeps and a pick-up truck.
+In total, eleven officers, two women, and seven children escaped using three jeeps and a pickup truck.
 However, Delwar did not escape with this group, for unknown reasons.